Goodly/TextThresherTester/README.md

 ## Docker Toolbox notes

+To stop the virtual machine providing Docker Toolbox services:

+  * `docker-machine stop default`

+So next time you want to run Docker you may need to:

+  * `docker-machine start default`

 n.b.
 If you forget `source leave_paths_alone.sh` when using GitBash, you will get an error like this:
 ```
 $ ./init_pybossa.sh